 CFTC Enforcement Priorities: Commodity Trading Advisory Services in Energy and Other Areas Under Scrutiny

 2019 Energy Bar Association Mid-Year Energy Forum: The Business Benefit of Diversity and Inclusion

 - Duke University (J.D.
 2013); University of Massachusetts Boston (Graduate Certificate, Program for Women in Politics and Public Policy, 2009); Wake Forest University (M.A. in Management 2008; B.A. in Psychology cum laude 2007)

 - District of Columbia and Virginia

-Selected three times to the "Rising Stars" list by Washington DC Super Lawyers
+Selected four times to the "Rising Stars" list by Washington DC Super Lawyers

 The National Black Lawyers — Top 40 Under 40